-The credential is called the Preliminary Multiple Subject Teaching Credential, because it must be "cleared" before it expires.
+The credential is called the Preliminary Multiple Subject Teaching Credential because it must be "cleared" before it expires.
 The preliminary credential is cleared by successfully passing through an induction program during the first years of teaching.
 The school or school district for which the holder of the Preliminary Multiple Subject Teaching credential works usually arranges for groups of new teachers to go through an induction program that is designed to address additional areas of instruction and skill development.

-Master of Arts in Teaching (52 Units)
+Master of Arts in Teaching with Multiple Subject Teaching Credential (52 units)